jkaflik/OpenMowerROS2/docs/ros-workspace.md

 ## Main packages

+### Map management

+The map management is a ROS package responsible for managing map.
+It is a drop-in replacement for [nav2 map server](https://navigation.ros.org/configuration/packages/configuring-map-server.html).

+More information can be found in [map management](map-management.md) section.

+## External packages

 There are few biggest chunks to mention:

 - [ros2_control](https://control.ros.org/master/index.html) - differential drive controller, but also a hardware layer provider